 A franchise is different because consumers are already aware of what the brand is.
 They know how scrumptious a Big Mac is, how satisfying a double-double is, or how reliable the tutoring service is.
 Recognition, awareness and trust are the chief tenets in the corporate world.
 Once you complement your entrepreneurial skills and characteristics with franchising, your bank account can see a few extra zeroes.

 So, are you interested in buying a franchise?
-Let's explore the best franchises to buy in 2019.
+Let's explore the best franchises to buy and own.